You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

-So far, we’ve mainly discussed one-time fees, but there are also recurring fees for Louisiana LLCs, primarily associated with filing Annual Reports.
-Your LLC will be required to file an Annual Report every year before its “anniversary month,” or the month in which it was formed.
+So far, we’ve mainly discussed one-time fees, but there are also recurring fees for Louisiana LLCs, primarily associated with filing annual reports.
+Your LLC will be required to file an annual report every year before its “anniversary month,” or the month in which it was formed.
 These reports must be filed online and cost $30, so you can write that expense into your yearly budget.

 LLC taxation isn’t overly complicated in Louisiana.
-The Federal government classifies them as “pass-through” entities, meaning the LLC itself doesn’t pay corporate income taxes; rather, the owners/members report income and losses on their personal returns.
-Also, Louisiana is one of the states that does not charge its LLCs with a “franchise” or “privilege” taxes.
+The federal government classifies them as “pass-through” entities, meaning the LLC itself doesn’t pay corporate income taxes; rather, the owners/members report income and losses on their personal returns.
+Also, Louisiana is one of the states that does not charge its LLCs with “franchise” or “privilege” taxes.